Call us at: 800.713.8353 or 972.713.6622

 Have your agents keep track of the frequently asked questions or common objections so they are prepared for them.
 If you use a dialer with scripting ability you may be able to have dynamic scripts to address objections.
 Being able to go back and listen to recordings is also valuable.
 A power dialer such as Dolphin offers cloud recording along with coaching and monitoring tools.

 When you get all the little details right, things can start to compound in your favor and you’ll see better results and more success.
 One of those little things to consider, is choosing the right times to make your calls.
 This can vary depending on who your target audience is, but there are also some obvious general rules like paying attention to time zones so you aren’t calling anyone too early or too late.
-We’ve got a guide on the best times to call, so make sure to check it out and enhance your calling strategy.

 Following up promptly on call-backs will make a huge difference on your conversion rate.
 You’ll need a system that not only can speed up your dialing, but also manage your follow-up process in an efficient manner.
-In addition to allowing for 40-80 calls per hour, Dolphin Cloud Power Dialer & CRM allows you to set call backs that can be made and handled with just a click.
+In addition to allowing for 40-80 calls per hour, Dolphin Cloud Power Dialer & CRM allows you to set callbacks that can be made and handled with just a click.
 If you don’t use a traditional dialer, make sure you have an intelligent, organized method for tracking and ensuring you follow up by phone on the prospects you need to.

-If you’re generating inbound leads from your website, it’s vital that you follow-up with them by phone in the first 5 minutes or you may already have lost them to a competitor.
+If you’re generating inbound leads from your website, it’s vital that you follow up with them by phone in the first 5 minutes or you may already have lost them to a competitor.
 When you call and engage with someone who has your services fresh in their mind, it’s much easier to close a deal.
 Make sure you use a CRM that can notify you instantly of new leads whether it’s through email, text, or slack.

 Ideally your company would want to find experienced salespeople who have the natural ability to listen to the prospect and sell to their needs.
 However, you won’t always be able to hire the ideal candidate.
 Instead, look for people who are problem solvers, good listeners, and able to convey the company’s message.
-If the company has a well established sales process, a system for tracking prospects through a pipeline, and clear scripts, then an individual with good people skills will be successful.
+If the company has a well-established sales process, a system for tracking prospects through a pipeline, and clear scripts, then an individual with good people skills will be successful.

 Once you have gathered the information previously talked about in the article you need to write it down.
 This turns talk into action.
 Seven questions need to be answered and documented in the plan: